Optimal Algorithms for Geometric Centers and Depth: Introduction

-\SoCGVer{ } \myparagraph{Linear programs with many implicit constraints.} The problem of computing the egg can be written as a linear program (\LP{}) with $\Theta(n^d)$ constraints, defined implicitly by the point set $\PS$.
-One can apply Seidel's algorithm \cite{s-sdlpchme-91} (or any other linear time \LP solver in constant dimension) to obtain an $O(n^d)$ expected time algorithm for computing the egg (or the yolk, with a bit more work).
+Many of the problems discussed above (e.g., computing the Tukey median or egg of a point set) can be written as an \LP{} with $\Theta(n^d)$ constraints, defined implicitly by the point set $\PS$.
+One can apply Seidel's algorithm \cite{s-sdlpchme-91} (or any other linear time \LP solver in constant dimension) to obtain an $O(n^d)$ expected time algorithm for our problems.
 However, as each $d$-tuple of points forms a constraint, it is natural to ask if one can obtain a faster algorithm in this setting.
 Specifically, we are interested in the following problem: Let $I$ be an instance of a $d$-dimensional \LP specified via a set of $n$ entities $\PS$, where each $k$-tuple of $\PS$ induces a linear constraint in $I$, for some (constant) integer $k$.
 The problem is to efficiently solve $I$, assuming access to some additional subroutines.
+(We would also be interested in the more general settings where not all the tuples induce constraints.)